hyperledger-labs/splice/docs/src/app_dev/building/model.rst

 App Rights
 ----------

-* App rights defined by choices and tx filter on install contract
+* App rights defined by choices and tx filter on install contract, whereby the tx filter is encoded as a Daml value
 * UIs only write through install contract & read through tx filter defined by install contract.